AustinByrd98/Stories-from-the-land-of-Nif/readme.md

 <img src="./assets/Screenshot 2023-10-21 at 10.49.04 AM.png" alt="game screen"/>

 ## Description
 Stories From the Land of Nif is my game of this size.
-It has this old game feel where the text box is the means of communication
+It has this old game feel where the text box is the means of communication.
+You also have a number of decisions that will change the outcome of the game.
+So please give it a try and feel free to leave me your feedback.
+I am always excited to learn and grow.
 ## Table of Contents
 * [Technologies Used](#technologiesused)
 * [Features](#features)